By Cristina Utti

 Information – 11.7 percent

 Heavy alcohol use:

 Mining – 17.5 percent

 Construction – 16.5 percent

-If you work in one of the above industries, you probably already know what goes on.
-Just because you do not abuse substances any longer does not necessarily mean that you have to quit your job.
+If you work in one of the above industries, you probably already know the stressors involved.
 I was working as a waitress on nights and weekends to supplement my income from my full-time job when I first got sober.
 Some of my co-workers could not understand why I did not want to hang out after work.
 I made up excuses why I had to go right home after my shift.
 Because I had worked in the restaurant business for so many years, this type of work was comfortable to me.
 After I passed my six-month mark in sobriety, going into the restaurant became more and more painful.
 Two months later, I quit.
 I began tutoring part-time in the evenings instead of having to deal with the restaurant environment.